sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Why not?!"

-"Surely they can't be worse than the Mafia for you.
+"*Surely* they can't be worse than the Mafia for you.
 Also, spending the next few weeks with the Mafia Boss in a jar on my spaceship really turned me off the idea."

 "Aww, I thought you *liked* my 'gift'!"